antonmry/galiglobal/src/jbake/content/blog/2019/20190508-How-to-open-your-company-to-the-tech-community.md

 # Social media and blogs

 If you don't show something to the world, it doesn't exist.
 Social media is important.
-Most of the HR departments are quite familiar with Linkedin, but most of the engineers receive their updates from Twitter.
-So start to promote events, communities, etc. But be careful.
-In case of doubt, don't publish it.
+Most of the HR departments are quite familiar with Linkedin, but most of the engineers receive their news from Twitter.
+So start to promote your projects, events, communities, etc. and show a more human view of your company.
+But be careful: in case of doubt, don't publish it.
+Nobody wants to deal with trolls.

 If you don't want to pollute your Social Media mixing messages for engineers and customers, create a new account specifically for that.
-It would help a lot.
+It would help a lot but make sure you keep it alive!.

 There are companies also launching an Engineering blog.
 It's a great idea which helps to promote your brand, but also to create some type of shared identity in your company and gives deserved credit to your engineers.
 The only problem: it takes time.
 If you do it, plan it carefully for the long-term.